 No. Everyone is accepted, welcomed, cared for, and respected regardless of their beliefs.
 Whether or not faith issues are incorporated into the counseling process is up to each individual client.

 Yes.
 Technology has allowed greater access to counseling for clients who were previously unable to attend sessions or who had to terminate counseling because of travel, school, relocation, or medical issues.
-Stacey offers counseling via telephone or via secure and HIPAA compliant online video conferencing, which can be good options for clients who are not available for in-office sessions, due to COVID-19 I am currently only doing counseling sessions via online video or via telephone.
+I offer telehealth counseling via telephone or via secure and HIPAA compliant online video conferencing.
+While I prefer in-office sessions, due to COVID-19 I am currently only doing counseling sessions via online video or via telephone.
 Video sessions are done using a HIPAA secure online program that can be accessed on a phone, laptop, computer, or tablet.
 I have been offering telehealth sessions since 2018.
 If you choose to do an online session you will receive an email with a link to access the session.